 According to their research, the largest cross-border growth is currently between the U.S. and Canada since shipping is relatively cheaper in this corridor compared to overseas markets.
 There’s still plenty of overseas demand though, especially for lower-value goods.
 Both the U.K. and Australia are strong markets for U.S. retailers due to a lack of local supply.
 This can make it cheaper and more practical to buy products online even with shipping costs factored in, especially for Australians.

 Of course, expanding into international markets isn’t without its challenges.
-If you’re considering or preparing to open up your ecommerce store to international consumers, here are some things to keep in mind.
+If you’re considering or preparing to open up your ecommerce store to international consumers, or thinking about how to ship internationally, here are some things to keep in mind.